Duy-Phuong/spring-docs/Note git/guide code/angular.md

 ### 3. Template-Driven (TD) vs Reactive Approach
 ![](../root/img/2019-11-23-21-58-25.png)

-It offers the template driven approach, which is called like this because there, you simply set up your form in the template, in HTML code and Angular will automatically infer the structure of your form, will infer which controls your forms has, which inputs and makes it easy for you to get started quickly.
+It offers the **template driven approach**, which is called like this because there, you simply set up your form in the template, in HTML code and Angular will automatically infer the structure of your form, will infer which controls your forms has, which inputs and makes it easy for you to get started quickly.

 It also has a more complex approach, the reactive approach.